visit/citybreak-online-doc/_includes/tracking.md

 ### Conclusion
 By adding GTM tracking id to your guide you have instructed Citybreak online platform to render GTM stuff on your pages.
-For instance take a look at STF accommodation

 Add some stuff in their basket and when the basket page is loaded you can open the page's source and see that there is some javascript there that collects 'checkout' data for the first step.

 > Purchase output sample